Frequently Asked Questions

 What does the CPO need additional funding for?

-The NACPO needs full-time, qualified, committed staff to provide the services that this office is meant to offer – Prevention, Compliance, Response, Admin, Victim Support, and Communications.
-Our goal this year is to find funding for department heads in each of these areas.
+These roles include an Office Manager, an Education Coordinator, and Victim Support Services.
+Our goal is to hire department heads in each of these areas.
 Together we can do so much more.
-Together we can raise the bar and become the exemplary society that Srila Prabhupada intended to offer a loving, safe community where children can grow in Krishna consciousness.
+Together we can raise the bar to help Srila Prabhupada’s movement become exemplerary as he intended; to offer a loving, safe community where children can grow in Krishna consciousness.

 Why doesn’t the GBC fund this office?